MHaroonBaig/Trackpad-Automation/README.md

            MOVE the GREEN finger up and down to control the MOUSE SCROLL.

-I'm no longer a maintainer of this repository.
+I am no longer a maintainer of this repository.
 If someone wants to contribute and take the ownership, do let me know :blush:

 ---